Submit your story of personal resilience

 This is not a pay-to-play anthology.
 We are dedicated to producing a high quality product with a substantial value to society.
 Our goal is that every contributor will be as proud to be included as we are to publish it.

-Contributors get author credit, receive a paperback contributor copy, get a professionally designed ebook of their own chapter, are able to get copies at cost, and retain ownership of their words.
+Contributors get author credit, receive a paperback contributor copy, get a professionally designed ebook of their own chapter, are able to order copies at cost, and retain ownership of their words.
 We are happy to share our boilerplate author agreement on request.

 About the editors